eclipse-che/che-docs/src/main/_docs/ide/ide-import-a-project.md

 - Import via Git
 - Import from a ZIP file
 - Copy a project to {{ site.product_mini_name }}'s projects folder on the local file system
-- Open a terminal in the IDE and create files in the `/projects` directory
+- Open a terminal in the IDE and create folders in the `/projects` directory

 Private repositories require SSH keys that need to be generated and uploaded to a code hosting server.
 It is done automatically for GitHub at `Profile > Preferences > SSH`.
 Click the GitHub icon and follow instructions.